 The Target of reporting indicates the target for the QoS Monitoring reports sent as notifications.
 It can be either the PCF or the AF (the NEF may be on the path between SMF and AF).
 The PCF shall include Notification Target Address + Notification Correlation ID as specified in TS 23.502 [3] clause 4.15.1.

 The Alternative QoS Parameter Set(s) define alternative set(s) of QoS parameters for the service data flow.
-Every set consists of a 5QI, an UL and a DL maximum-bitrate as well as an UL and a DL guaranteed-bitrate QoS parameter.
+Every set consists of a PER, a PDB as well as an UL and a DL guaranteed-bitrate QoS parameter.

 The TSN QoS container contains the following parameters: